 Fire safety for homecare providers: Questions and Answers

-This is a resource for members of the Homecare Association which was developed by the London Fire Brigade, with our input.
-Updated by the Homecare Association in April 2024.
+This is a resource for members of the Homecare Association which was developed with support from the National Fire Chiefs Council (NFCC) and London Fire Brigade.
+Updated by the Homecare Association in June 2025.

 Introduction